networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 The network is comprised of two spine switches and four leaf switches.
 Each pair of leaf switches has been deployed using VSX as shown in the previous article.
 Now I will use AFC to deploy VXLAN.

 Normally this would take a massive amount of effort.
 It can require a considerable amount of hours to generate the necessary config and perform the validation.
 Using AFC, you can have a complex topology deployed very quickly.
-Lets take a look at an example.
+Let's look at an example.

 ## Underlay Configuration

 The first step is to implement the underlay configuration.
 To begin, select the Spine Leaf option from the wizard.
-From there, we can choose to automatically detect the devices or you can manually specify them.
+From there, you can choose to automatically detect the devices or you can manually specify them.
 I will select automatic detection and proceed.

 ![](screenshot-at-jul-12-22-17-43.png "Creating Leaf-Spine Pairs")